RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_3.md

 # The target here should have the value 'none' in place of the Operating system
 ```

-The point is to build for bare-metal targets.
+The point of Solution 3 is to build for bare-metal targets only.

 <br><br>
 # FINALLY
 And if you compile your program, it compiles without any errors.
 That's it!
 A bare-metal program that literally does nothing, just boiler-plate.
-was it anti-climatic?
-Ha ha
+Quite anti-climatic.

 Now you've learnt how to build bare-metal programs.
 You are yet to learn bare-metal debugging, functional-testing, performance-testing and monitoring.
 Those chapters will be covered later on.